mloporchio/BitcoinAddressClustering/README.md

 # BitcoinAddressClustering

 This repository contains a C++ implementation of the Bitcoin address clustering procedure described in [1].
-The repository also comprises a tool for analyzing the resulting graph.

-Our implementation relies on the <a href="https://lemon.cs.elte.hu/trac/lemon">LEMON Graph Library</a> for all graph-related data structures.
+Our implementation relies on the <a href="https://igraph.org/">igraph</a> library for all graph-related data structures.

-The project consists of two distinct applications: the graph **builder** and the **analyzer**.
+The project consists of two distinct executables: the graph **builder** and the **analyzer**.

 ## Graph builder